wajid7511/GraphQlDemo/README.md

       dotnet restore
       ```
 3. **Configuration**
-Database Connection: Ensure your SQL database connection string is correctly configured in appsettings.json or appsettings.development.json.
+Database Connection: Ensure your SQL and mongo database connection string is correctly configured in appsettings.json or appsettings.development.json.

    **Note** Open Terminal should be open GraphQlDemo folder not Project